SamSchultz-bit/project-4-team-2/README.md

 ## Overview
 ### Problem:
-Do you ever find unnecesary spam emails in your primary inbox or worse have to go looking for a ham email in your spam/junk folders?
+- Receiving too many spam emails in your inbox
+- Having to find a ham email in your spam/junk folders

 ### Description: